Learning online: guidelines, tips and support

 Understand academic integrity.

-Academic integrity means that all work which is presented is produced by the student alone, with all sources and collaboration fully acknowledged (Academic integrity, 2.1).
+Academic integrity means that all work presented is produced by the student alone, with all sources and collaboration fully acknowledged (Academic integrity, 2.1).

 This resource provides a tutorial, quiz and text-matching information to support your understanding of academic integrity and use of text-matching software (Turnitin).